Steam Link: Discontinuation

-Software
+Software (application)

 In May 2018, Valve announced it would release the Steam Link application for iOS, Android, tvOS, and Android TV devices that will allow users to play streaming games to these devices, without the need for the Link hardware.
 However, Apple rejected the application from its App Store because of "business conflicts with app guidelines".
 The app was eventually released on iOS in May 2019.

-In 2018, Steam Link also released on Samsung smart TVs.
-In March 2021, Valve released the app for Linux and macOS.
+In December 2018, Valve released a Linux version of the Steam Link software for ARM architecture, targeting Raspberry Pi 3, 3 B+, and 4.
+In March 2021, Valve released the app for x86-64 Linux platforms and macOS.

-Raspberry Pi

-Valve provides a free application for single board computers Raspberry Pi 3, 3 B+, and Raspberry Pi 4 running Raspbian Stretch that provides the same functionality as the original Steam Link hardware.
-Valve published a beta version of the Steam Link package for Raspberry Pi on December 3, 2018.
-The official version was released on December 13, 2018.
+Steam Link had been released on Samsung smart TVs in 2018.
+However, with the introduction of Samsung's Gaming Hub across its devices, Samsung discontinued the app in November 2023.

+Virtual reality

+On November 30, 2023, Valve released the Steam Link client for Meta Quest, compatible with Meta Quest 2 and newer, which allows streaming content from a PC running SteamVR to the devices over a local Wi-Fi network.
+On Meta Quest Pro, eye and facial tracking data can also be transmitted to VR software using OSC.
+The software competes primarily with the Meta Quest "Air Link" feature, and third-party app Virtual Desktop.